rgosh001/rshell/README.md

 This program is developed to write a simple command shell called "RShell."

-- It will print a command promt
+- It will offer similarities such as a ls command

-- Read in a command on one line.

-- Execute the command
+- Execute the command of ls

 - Take in & function calls

 - Have special built in command "exit"

-- Take in comments followed from an # sign

 Bugs:
 	1. Input: "bin/ls -Ra" will cause a streamline of random numbers.
 It is similar to the representive on bash but off.
 	2. Formatting on bin/ls -l isn't formatted to the right correcty.
 Off by a few spaces.
-	3.
-	4.
+	3. Bug when trying to -R on a folder with more than 3 directories (in the works!)
+	4. Recursion still needs some fixing, found bugs with deep level ls -R commands
 	5.
    6.